 6. Give Them Choices and Ask for Help

-- What color does he want to paint his bedroom at the other parent’s home?
+- What colour do they want to paint their bedroom at the other parent’s home?

 - What should you cook for the first meal in the new house?

-- What outfit does he want to wear for his first day at a new school?
+- What outfit do they want to wear for their first day at a new school?

 The same goes for asking your child for help.
 Children like to contribute and feel valuable, responsible, and helpful.

-Ask your child if he has suggestions for the new baby’s name, or to provide input on choosing a new house.
-Depending on the child’s age, he can help move boxes, pack items, and otherwise assist with a move.
+Ask your child if they have suggestions for the new baby’s name or provide input on choosing a new house.
+Depending on the child’s age, they can help move boxes, pack items, and otherwise assist with a move.

 And there are plenty of ways big brothers and sisters can feel special and important by helping with a new baby.
-For young children, your requests can be simple, like bringing you the baby’s blanket or helping you sing a lullaby (even if they don’t really know the words).
+Your requests can be simple for young children, like bringing you the baby’s blanket or helping you sing a lullaby (even if they don’t really know the words).

 Right now, your child probably feels helpless.
 Address this feeling by providing opportunities to be helpful and to make decisions.